-The Customer side Web Services Client received the content next.
-It gnerates the Content Header which contains information related to the delivery of this Content, e.g. user ids, timestamps.
+The Customer side Web Services Client receives the XML document for further processing.
+It generates the RequestHeader which contains information related to the delivery of this ApplicationRequest, e.g. user ids, timestamps.

-The Web Services Client generates the SOAP Message, which contains the Content, Content Header.
-Then the Web Services Client applies security operations to the SOAP message, in practice this means signing the SOAP Message with the Sender private key.
+The Web Services Client generates the SOAP Message, which contains the ApplicationRequest and RequestHeader.
+Then the Web Services Client applies security operations to the SOAP message, in practice this means signing the SOAP Body with the Sender private key.